 “I’m so degraded, I owe at least a dozen limes.”
 Amy confesses.
 She is basically in a pickle, or perhaps more correctly out of pickles, pickled limes that is.
 She is deep into the fad of bringing limes to school to trade.
 But, Amy has been receiving more limes than she given away.
 With help from her sisters she replenishes her stash.
 However Amy’s teacher has forbidden bringing limes to trade.
 She throws Amy’s precious forbidden fruit outside into the snow.
 Then, the teacher humiliates her.
 But Amy gains something from this horrible situation; her mother pulls her out of school.

 This episode from Little Women typically confuses the modern teenager.
 How could trading pickled limes become a be a fad.
 And what did Amy’s teacher have against them?
 However, current teachers have requested that certain popular trading items–Pokemon cards, shaped rubber bands, and fidget spinners for, instance–be banned from school because of the disturbance these cause in classes.

 However, there is still a universal idea to be gleaned from the lime incident in Little Women.
-The mother warned Amy that it was her problem – the preoccupation with popular fads – that caused her to break school rules and be punished.
-Even though the teacher’s reaction was too severe, Amy was not innocent of wrong.
-There is an absurdity to being caught up in fads, the iPhones with garish plastic cases, neon colored athletic socks named for a sports hero, which carry a trendy price tag as well.
-Students assume these are the things that guarantee the envy of other students.
-Showing excellence in learning doesn’t have the same effect.
+Amy was not innocent of wrong; even though the teacher’s reaction was too severe.
+Amy’s mother had warned her that this preoccupation with popular fads was going to cause problems.
+There is an absurdity to being caught up in fads, the smart phones with garish glittery cases, neon colored athletic shoes, and license character backpacks (which carry a trendy price tag as well).
+And, it is not just teenagers that assume these kinds of things guarantee the envy of others.

 Art work from photo by Tristan, CC BY SA